30secondstofly/engineering-policy/self-assessment.md

 # Engineering Self-Assessment
 Ask yourself these questions to see how well you're dealing with the fundamentals of running an engineering team.
 For maximum effect, ask "what are we doing about this?" as well as "why are we doing it this way?"
+To take it one step further, answer the questions relative to the various stages in the product lifecycle.

 > Want a challenge?
 Fork this repo and publish your answers!
 Use it as a base-point for discussions about process, a way to track how your processes are evolving, or onboarding documentation for new hires.